bcdev/zappend/README.md

 * Verify coordinate deltas of append dimension to be constant.
 * Try getting along without using `xarray`, use `zarr` only, but honor the xarray `__ARRAY_DIMENSIONS__` attribute.
   This avoids extra magic and complexity.
+* use it in xcube data stores for the write_data, as a parameter to enforce sequential writing of zarrs as a robust option when a plain write fails.

 ## How it works